maahma/Furhat-Study-Buddy/README.md

-# Furhat-Study-Buddy
+# Furhat Study Buddy

 ## About the Project
 This project was developed as part of my Master’s dissertation, where I was tasked with creating a skill for the Furhat Robot.
 The requirement was open-ended—as long as the robot was used effectively, the skill could serve any purpose.

 I began by exploring previous student projects, which included Furhat being used as a receptionist or a language learning assistant.
 Inspired by these ideas, I wanted to build something personally meaningful and practically useful for students like myself.
 That’s when I came up with the idea of designing Furhat as a Study Buddy—a robot that could support learning, help manage study stress, and enhance productivity through interactive sessions.
+Watch a video of the project on my [blog](https://maahma.github.io/maahma-portfolio/project/social_robot)

 I'll explain the system architecture first to introduce the components used in this project